MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 ### Delete a workspace

-Deleting a workspace will permanently remove all of its content, data, settings, and permissions.
+Deleting a workspace permanently removes all of its content, data, settings, and permissions.
 It can't be undone.

 1. Go to **Admin** > **Workspace** and select **Settings**.